PaddlePaddle/models/PaddleCV/PaddleDetection/docs/DATA.md

   |   ...
   ```

-- Pascal VOC data source
+- PASCAL VOC data source
-Loads `Pascal VOC` like datasets with directory structure like this:
+Loads `PASCAL VOC` like datasets with directory structure like this:

   ```
   data/pascalvoc/